guardian/prosemirror-typerighter/docs/README.md

 ![](https://travis-ci.org/guardian/prosemirror-typerighter.svg?branch=main) [![Coverage Status](https://coveralls.io/repos/github/guardian/prosemirror-typerighter/badge.svg?branch=main)](https://coveralls.io/github/guardian/prosemirror-typerighter?branch=main)

-This Prosemirror plugin adds the ability to validate a document by sending it, or some parts of it, to an external service for validation.
+This Prosemirror plugin adds the ability to validate a document by sending it, or some parts of it, to an external service for validation, and providing an interface to review suggestions and apply changes.

 ## Installation